cpske/ISP/django/external-configuration.md

 ### The Solution

-A standard practice in programming is to separate configuration data from code.
+A standard practice in programming is to **separate configuration data from code**.

-This is also a recommended characteristic of Heroku's [12-Factor App][12-factor-app].
+This is also recommended in Heroku's [12-Factor App][12-factor-app] guide.

-For security, it's also necessary to protect the data file containing sensitive information.
+For security, it's necessary to protect the data file containing sensitive information.

 ## Using Environment Variables